MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/the-app-certification-process.md

 When you finish creating your app's submission and submit it to the Microsoft Store, the submission enters the certification step.
 This process usually takes 24 hours, though in some cases it may take up to three business days.
 After your submission passes certification, it can take up to 24 hours for customers to see the app’s listing.

-You'll be notified when your submission is published, and the app's status in the dashboard will be **In the Store**.

-## Preprocessing

 Your app package will be downloaded from the package URL you specified, and any instructions in the certification notes will be followed.
 We'll display a message if we detect any errors during preprocessing.

-## Certification

 During this phase, several tests are conducted to validate your app submission.
 You’ll be notified in case your submission fails any of these tests.
+You'll be notified when your submission is published, and the app's status in the dashboard will be **In the Store**.

+There are two categories of tests that apps are subject to security tests and content compliance

 ## Security tests

-Your app submission will be subject to a series of checks such as the below:
+Your app submission will be subject to a series of checks such as the below

 ### Package URL